-Seeing the need for adult education in the community, our founders began the Adult Literacy League in 1968.
-Since then we have grown to provide Adult Basic Education and English Language classes, GED preparation, and one-on-one volunteer tutoring to over 2,500 students a year as well as serving hundreds of children and families through our Family Literacy program.
+Seeing the need for adult education to achieve literacy in the community, our founders began the Adult Literacy League in 1968.
+Since then we have grown to provide Adult Basic Education and English Language classes, GED preparation, and one-on-one volunteer tutoring to over 2,500 students a year.

 What the Adult Literacy League means to me is everything.
 I’m glad they have teachers to motivate students and I wish the world and those who are struggling can be in my shoes and feel the energy and success I feel when I come to school now.

 I think that they are working with all the students who want to learn English, most of them [the students] came from different countries with different languages and with ALL they have many opportunities, like finding jobs, learning, and connecting with other people.
 In my opinion, they do the best to help the community.
 They are amazing.